 It wasn't the first time the 56-year-old had donned these items.
-She’d begun having daily migraines 25 years ago.
+She started having daily migraines 25 years ago.
 But this evening was different.
 This time, the pain actually went away.

 Lifestyle changes were key in her recovery.
-She had recently revved-up her exercise routine, bought a mouth guard to reduce stress on her jaw, and gotten rid of a lot of medications.
-These simple strategies were game changers for Jacobson.
+She had recently revved-up her exercise routine, bought a mouth guard to reduce stress on her jaw, and had gotten rid of a lot of medications.
+These simple tactics were game-changers for Jacobson.

 Take Fewer Meds

 At the height of her migraines, Jacobson was taking triptans, a potent prescription drug, every 6 to 12 hours.
 But her headaches were only getting worse.
-She was probably suffering from what's known as a "rebound" headache.
+She was probably having what's known as a "rebound" headache.
 That’s when too many migraine meds add to your problem instead of helping it.

-"Reaching for the pills is a negative lifestyle factor that brings short-term relief and long-term exacerbation,” says Richard Lipton, MD, director, Montefiore Headache Center in New York.
+"Reaching for the pills is a negative lifestyle factor that brings short-term relief" and makes headaches worse in the long run, says Richard Lipton, MD, director, Montefiore Headache Center in New York.
 If you're taking drugs to treat pain more than twice a week, think about cutting down.
-Ask your doctor about the right regimen for you.
+Ask your doctor about the right plan for you.